isomerpages/moe-punggolprisch/_co-curriculum/Co Curricular Activities (CCA) Programme.md

 permalink: /our-curriculum/cca/
 description: ""
 ---

-<center><b><u>CO-CURRICULAR ACTIVITIES</u></b></center>
+<p style="text-align:justify">CCAs are an integral part of our students’ holistic education.
+Through CCA, students discover their interests and talents while developing values and competencies that will prepare them for a rapidly changing world. </p>

-<center><i>CCAs are an integral part of our students’ holistic education. <br>Through CCA, students discover their interests and talents while<br>developing values and competencies that will prepare them <br>for a rapidly changing world.
-CCA also promotes friendships among students <br>from diverse backgrounds as they learn, play and grow together. <br>Participation in CCA fosters social integration and deepens students’ <br>sense of belonging, commitment and sense of responsibility to<br>school, community and nation.</i></center>
+<p style="text-align:justify">CCA also promotes friendships among students from diverse backgrounds as they learn, play and grow together.
+Participation in CCA fosters social integration and deepens students’ sense of belonging, commitment and sense of responsibility to school, community and nation.</p>

 ------